Fuuzetsu/yukari/README.md

 Beware
 ------
-This piece of software is _not_ yet in a usable state.
+This piece of software is _not_ yet in an usable state.
 I mean this in a `it's missing nearly all the features and is not usable unless you change the source and recompile` and not in `uh oh, it's not pretty enough yet ;_;` way.

 Most configuration is currently done in the source and the program is recompiled with each change.
 The aim is to provide command line control and config file(s).
 An easier to implement alternative would be to have a Settings module that the user is expected to use to provide the configuration for every setting in the program.
 The type system would be used to ensure that all settings provided.
 The user benefit of this is that the user is guaranteed not to have missed something and many of the settings are very unlikely to frequently change anyway.
 The downside is that binaries can no longer be distributed and that the user needs access to a Haskell compiler as well as having all the dependencies.